TriggeredP/crus-online/README.md

 4. Share IP and port with those you are going to play with

 ## Connecting to lobby
-After the host has created a lobby, players must:
+After the host has created the lobby, the players must:

+###Steam:

+1. Open the CruS Online menu (The second icon in the main menu)
+2. Select Steam connection mode
+3. Select the lobby from the list (Or receive an invitation from the host)
+4. Click on the `Join` button to connect to the lobby

+###LAN:

 1. Open the CruS Online menu (The second icon in the main menu)
 2. Enter the IP and port received from the host